Rafael2022-prog/omega-lang/ROADMAP_COMPLETION_REPORT.md

 ## Executive Summary

-OMEGA Blockchain Programming Language has successfully completed all four phases of its development roadmap ahead of schedule.
-The language is now **PRODUCTION READY** with comprehensive features spanning from core language implementation to enterprise-grade deployment capabilities.
+OMEGA Blockchain Programming Language has successfully completed all five phases of its development roadmap ahead of schedule.
+The language is now **PRODUCTION READY** with comprehensive features spanning from core language implementation to enterprise-grade deployment capabilities, including full Layer 2 integration and enterprise scaling solutions.

 ## Phase Completion Status